 Precious is still finishing up his medicine this week to get rid of his malaria.
 He'll most likely be having his first operation Monday.
 Until then, he's enjoying the rest of his week hanging out in the playroom with his mom and stylish new glasses.
 Please continue to keep Precious in your prayers as he prepares for his upcoming procedure.

 Welcome to CURE Malawi Precious!
 This little guy came to our hospital this week with three of his fingers fused together on both hands.
 Precious is super sweet and loves saying, "Boh!" meaning "Hi!" to everyone who passes him in the kid's ward.
 We are excited for Precious' upcoming operation and look forward to seeing him use his future healing hands!

 Send a Message to Precious

-We'll deliver your message to Precious as soon as we see her.
+We'll deliver your message to Precious as soon as we see him.